"Neo-Organicism" and the "Play-Style-Dream" Triangle

 The same pattern can be reformulated by using another hermeneutic-structuralist notion: style.
 The self-sufficient ontology of dreams/play is closely related to the ontology of style.
 According to Gadamer, play is a matter of self-realization and energeia.
 The same is true for style.
 Like play, style has its own telos within itself.
 And like play and dream, style emerges.
 Roughly speaking, I extend Eugen Fink's remark (quoted at the top of this article) by asking: 'If play is a sort of "collective waking dream," what then is the status of style?'

 My philosophy is determined by an organic “play-style-dream” triangle, which I use as a theoretical foundation in my works on aesthetics (organic space, organic style, organic architecture, organic film, etc.), intercultural communication, virtual reality, and politics.
-I also use it in my philosophy of religion ("is religion a game?").
+I also use it most recently in my philosophy of religion ("is religion a game?").
 In principle, the analysis revolves around six questions addressing an organic form of Being, which I presented already in 2000 in my habilitation file:

 1. Does play have a certain style?